walterfreeman/phys307/notes/connect.md

 Finally, you will need to tell PuTTY that it should forward graphical output over the connection.
 To do this, you need to check the “Enable X Forwarding” box in the “X11” section of the options before you connect.

+You can save these settings in PuTTY so you won't need to type this in every time, or click the little box.

 #### Connecting from elsewhere